Hero image for HireVue Interview Guide Flight Attendant Edition

 Prepare as if you are going to work today so that the interviewer won’t see any red flags when reviewing your VI (video interview):

 • Remember to wear a watch!
-It is an FAA and airline requirement to have a working wristwatch for use in emergency situations and also useful for knowing if boarding slow.
+It is an FAA and airline requirement to have a working wrist watch for use in emergency situations and also useful for knowing if boarding slow.

 • Rings should be limited to two, and many airlines do not allow thumb rings.